 Accommodation in Australia

-There is plenty of accommodation on AirBnb in Australia.
+There is plenty of accommodation in Australia.
 It’s a great way to stay in unique places and meet the locals.

 Local Road Trip or Grand Tour?